drewrwilson/drewrwilson.github.io/_posts/blog/2015-10-19-digital-fab-and-diy-activism-mozfest-2015.md

 ## Laser-cutting Stencils, Screen-printing, CNC Wood Block Printing

 *[MozFest](https://2015.mozillafestival.org/) is Mozilla's huge annual participatory festival & conference about the future of the open web.
 It's a clusterfuck of creativity, activism and geekiness.
 This year MozFest is happening on **November 6-8, 2015** in London.
-Below is a quick description of one of two sessions that I'll be running during the festival.*
+Below is a quick description of one of two sessions that I'll be running during the festival.
+Also check out my other session: [Using Digital Fabrication to Make DIY Activist Gear](blog/day-of-action-webapp-mozfest-2015/)*

 <div class="text-center">

 <img src="/assets/img/blog/stencil-examples.jpg" />

 </div>

+### When?
+Sunday November 8, 2015 at 4pm
+**Where?** Taking place in the Mozilla Learning area at MozFest

 ### Session Description: